ibm-cloud-docs/BlockStorage/block-file-storage-encryption-rest.md

-**Note** - Non-encrypted storage that was provisioned before the data center was upgraded **isn't** automatically encrypted.
+Non-encrypted storage that was provisioned before the data center was upgraded **isn't** automatically encrypted.
 If you own non-encrypted storage in an upgraded data center and you want encrypted storage, then you need to create a new LUN/volume and migrate your data.
 For more information, see [{{site.data.keyword.blockstorageshort}} Migration in Upgraded Data Centers](migrate-block-storage-encrypted-block-storage.html).
+{:important}